 I love how Jessica from Life as a Mom decided to have her home management binder spiral bound.
 A great tip if a binder feels too bulky for you.
 I might just be trying this!

 Do you use a home management binder?
 Share your own system in the comments below.
-Or if you have a blog, link up your own paper organizing process!

 - Week 1 Taxes